unihubster/carsrental/README.md

 option 'with a driver'/'without a driver', rental period.
 The system creates an Invoice, which is paid by a client.

 A manager treats the order and can deny it, indicating the reason.
-A manager also registers a return of the car, in case of the car damage creates an bill for repair through the system.
+A manager also registers a return of the car, in case of the car damage creates a bill for repair through the system.

 A system administrator has rights of: